A Day in the Life of an Independent Operator

 Independent operators have access to a constantly changing, evolving array of competitive products purchased by our seasoned buyers.
 Using their selling experience, independent operators know how to merchandise and move product and cater to the specific needs of their market.
 Every day presents different challenges; plus the satisfaction of achieving daily goals, serving customers by helping them save money, teaching staffers the value of hard work and sales and playing a big role in the surrounding community.

-Steve Smith, an independent operator in San Diego, begins his mornings by checking for projects to be completed.
+Steve Smith, an independent operator in Grass Valley, CA, begins his mornings by checking for projects to be completed.
 He walks the produce section first because the way customers see it creates their impression about the whole store.

 “If it looks great, then the rest of the store is perceived to look great,” Steve says.